@deltachat/jsonrpc-client

 npm run test

 The test suite includes some tests that need online connectivity and a way to create test email accounts.
-To run these tests, talk to DeltaChat developers to get a token for the testrun.org service, or use a local instance of mailadm.
+To run these tests, set the CHATMAIL_DOMAIN environment variable to your testing email server domain.

-CHATMAIL_DOMAIN=chat.example.org npm run test
+CHATMAIL_DOMAIN=ci-chatmail.testrun.org npm run test

 Test Coverage